- US Online Poker

 Michigan Rep. Brandt Iden, sponsor of the internet gambling bills vetoed by Gov. Rick Snyder on Friday, called the vetoes a ploy to monopolize the money coming into the lottery for the state in a phone interview with Online Poker Report.

-Just when it seemed like Michigan had completed a four-year journey to legalize internet gambling, and set up the possibility of online sports betting, Snyder, who will not be returning as governor as he is being termed out of office, pushed the inevitable back at least a year.
+Just when it seemed like Michigan online gambling and MI online sports betting had completed their four-year journey to legality, Snyder, who will not be returning as governor as he is being termed out of office, pushed the inevitable back at least a year.

 “The veto pen came out for my entire gaming package, which is incredibly disappointing,” Iden said.
 “We had no idea this was coming.
 We had all the stakeholders supportive of the package and we had alleviated any concerns, so this is a very surprising outcome.”